Getting Started

 Go from a local folder to hybrid search, browsing, and AI answers in under five minutes.

-Get from a local folder to hybrid search, workspace browsing, and AI answers in under five minutes.
-This guide assumes you already installed GNO — if not, start with installation.
+Go from a local folder to hybrid search, a browsable workspace, and AI answers in under five minutes.
+Most users access GNO through their AI tools — Claude Code, Claude Desktop, Cursor, Codex, OpenClaw — so the quickstart wires that up too.
+This guide assumes GNO is already installed; if not, start with installation.

-Point GNO at a folder of documents.
-A folder can be Markdown, PDF, Office docs, plain text, or a mix.
+A folder can be Markdown, PDF, Word, Excel, PowerPoint, plain text, or a mix.

 gno init ~/notes --name notes